Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Main

 \section{Main}

-We present new, precision measurements of the radio sky using a receiver with advanced design architecture that brings modern microwave engineering metrology methods to field measurements.
-The new receiver enables continuous and precise calibration in situ when connected to an antenna in the field.
-The receiver is coupled to a single, wideband log-periodic antenna that is fairly frequency-independent.
-We accurately modelled the antenna with modern electromagnetic simulation tools to characterise beam patterns and performance.
+We have made a new, precision measurement of the radio sky using a new receiver with advanced architecture \citep{AU2025901969} that brings modern microwave engineering metrology methods from the laboratory to the field.
+Extended Data Fig.~\ref{fig:radiometer_concept} shows the novel architecture of the receiver that enables continuous and precise calibration in situ when connected to an antenna in the field.
+The receiver is connected to a single, wideband log-periodic antenna that is fairly frequency-independent.
+We accurately modelled the antenna with modern electromagnetic simulation tools to characterise radiation patterns and performance.
 The result is a precision measurement of the brightness of the diffuse sky from \qtyrange{60}{350}{\mega\hertz} that improves the absolute calibration of previous all-sky maps and global sky models at long wavelengths.
-The work is motivated by its potential to refine astrophysical constraints on source populations, cosmic ray propagation models, and dark matter decay.